20 THINGS TO DO IN AZUMINO

 One of the most popular routes is the ‘Panorama Ginza’, known for its breath-taking vistas including Mount Yarigatake (3180m) among other famous peaks, as it walks the ridge line.
 This well-trodden trail is serviced by a network of mountain huts, making it an ideal place to discover the mountainous heart of Japan and some of the most dramatic landscapes that the country has to offer.

-11. Hike the abandoned train line of the ‘Haisenjiki’
+14. Hike the abandoned train line of the ‘Haisenjiki’ (April to November)

 In operation from 1902 until 1988, the former Shinano Line connected the region’s principal cities of Matsumoto and Nagano by train, along a mountainous, often beautiful route which can still be traced today.
 Now out of use for former than 30 years, the abandoned train is now a popular hiking course now called the ‘Haisenjiki’.